gbapeter/House-Price-Prediction/README.md

 ### 8. Model Evaluation
 The performance of the models was evaluated using regression metrics such as: Mean Absolute Error (MAE), Root Mean Squared Error (RMSE) and R² Score.
 The model built using LinearRegression significantly underperformed in all meterics compared to the one that was built using RandomForestRegressor.
-Hence, RandomForest was chosen for the project.
+Hence, RandomForestRegressor was chosen for the project.
+Additionally, the final model had a mean absolute error of 108428 (meaning that on average, the predicted values were 108428 from the actual values).
+It also had a root mean squared error of 206414 (meaning that on average, the predictions made by the model deviated from the actual observed values by approximately 206,414 units), and an R2 score of 0.69 (meaning that 69% of the variations in the target variable were explained by the features).

 ### 9. Hyperparameters Tuning
 The hyperparameters were tuned using RandomizedSearchCV and GridSearchCV which helped identified the best parameters.